theloneflaneur/React-Js/README.md

 Projects done so far :

-1. Photowall/PhotoGram  : Using React.JS
+1. Photowall/PhotoGram  : Using React.JS  ( Dec 2nd, 2020 )

         - An instagram like web app to post pictures.